The Many Loves of Dobie Gillis: Production

 While the pilot for The Many Loves of Dobie Gillis was shot at the main 20th Century Fox lot in Century City, California, principal photography and production for the series proper took place at the original Fox Film Corporation studio at the intersection of Sunset Boulevard and Western Avenue (next to the headquarters of DeLuxe) in Hollywood.
 Dobie Gillis was filmed with two cameras, a method that producer and director Rod Amateau had learned while working on The George Burns and Gracie Allen Show.
 Fox turned out one episode of Dobie Gillis a week, working from May to December of each year.
 Dwayne Hickman's fourth wall-breaking monologues were saved for the end of the production of each episode; their length resulted in Hickman requesting and getting a teleprompter from which to read them for season two forward.

 The show was not filmed before a live studio audience; during the first season, a live audience viewed each episode and provided its laugh track.
 Subsequent seasons used a standard laugh track provided by technician Charles Douglass.

 Creator Max Shulman served as the show runner for and an uncredited producer of Dobie Gillis.
 He contributed scripts for episodes of the show during all four seasons, with several stories – including "Love is a Science" (season one, episode three), "Love is a Fallacy" (season one, episode 22), and "Parlez-Vous English" (season two, episode 11) – directly adapted by Shulman from his original Dobie Gillis short stories.

 During its fourth season, the show, by then known as Max Shulman's Dobie Gillis, suffered both from competition with NBC's color Western The Virginian and from the growing inattention from Max Shulman.
 Shulman began spending increasing amounts of time at his home in Westport, Connecticut, while the show was in active production, ceding his role as show runner to associate producers Joel Kane and Guy Scarpitta.
 CBS decided not to renew Dobie Gillis after production had concluded on its fourth season.

-The theme song "Dobie" was written by 20th Century-Fox musical director Lionel Newman, with lyrics by Shulman.
+The theme song "Dobie" accompanying the UPA-style animated titles was written by 20th Century-Fox musical director Lionel Newman, with lyrics by Shulman.
 The theme was sung by Judd Conlon's Rhythmaires, with music conducted by Newman.
 Session singer Gloria Wood of the Rhythmaires provided the scat singing used as incidental score during the first two seasons.